Fibrantly generated weak factorization systems

 \begin{rem} { \em Let $(\cl,\crr)$ be a saturated pair in a locally presentable category $\ck$ cofibrantly generated by $\cx\subseteq\cl$.
-Then $(\cl,\crr)$ is a weak factorization system and $\cl$ consists of retracts of \textit{cellular} morphisms, i.e., transfinite compositions of pushouts if morphisms from $\cx$.
+Then $(\cl,\crr)$ is a weak factorization system and $\cl$ consists of retracts of \textit{cellular} morphisms, i.e., transfinite compositions of pushouts of morphisms from $\cx$.
 This is a consequence of a \textit{small object argument} (see \cite{Be}).

 One cannot expect this for fibrantly generated saturated pair $(\cl,\crr)$ in a locally presentable category.
-But, if $(\cl,\crr)$ is a weak factorization system fibrantly generated by $\cy$ then $\crr$ consists of retracts of transfinite cocompositions of pullbacks of elements of $\cy$, \cite{BHKKRS} calls the latter $\cy$-\textit{Postnikov towers}. \cite[3.1]{BHKKRS} shows that the model category of non-negatively graded chain complexes of vector spaces is fibrantly generated. } \end{rem}
+But, if $(\cl,\crr)$ is a weak factorization system fibrantly generated by $\cy$ then $\crr$ consists of retracts of transfinite cocompositions of pullbacks of elements of $\cy$; the authors of \cite{BHKKRS} call the latter $\cy$-\textit{Postnikov towers}.
+They show in \cite[3.1]{BHKKRS} that the model category of non-negatively graded chain complexes of vector spaces is fibrantly generated. } \end{rem}

 A \textit{cotorsion theory} is a pair $(\cf,\cc)$ of classes of $R$-modules such that